-- 1.3 Borrowing of £9.638m taken in prior years will be used to meet the capital costs that will be incurred in 2019/20, and reduces the borrowing requirement in this year. - 1.4 The Council has not borrowed in 2019/20, instead it has used its cash balances to fund capital spend.
-Borrowing to replace these balances will be required going forward and this borrowing requirement is carried forward to 2020/21. - 1.5 The borrowing identified above and associated costs have been included in the Council's Financial Strategy. - 2.
-Prudential Indicator 2 Council's Borrowing Need (the Capital Financing Requirement) and Gross Debt - 2.1 The Council's Capital Financial Requirement (CFR) is the total outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
-It is essentially a measure of the Council's underlying need to borrow for past and present capital expenditure. - 2.2 The Council is required to pay off an element of the accumulated balance of borrowing every year through a charge to the revenue account. - 2.3 In order to ensure that over the medium term debt will only be for a capital purpose, the Council needs to ensure that debt does not, except in the short term, exceed the total of the Capital Financing requirement (CFR) in 2019/20 plus the estimates of any additional CFR for 2020/21 and the following two financial years.
-This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.
+- 1.3 The Council has not borrowed in 2020/21, instead it has used its cash balances to fund capital spend.
+Borrowing to replace these balances will be required going forward and this borrowing requirement is carried forward to 2021/22. - 1.4 The borrowing identified above, and associated costs have been included in the Council's Financial Strategy.

+2. Prudential Indicator 2 - Council's Borrowing Need (the Capital Financing Requirement) and Gross Debt

+- 2.1 The Council's Capital Financial Requirement (CFR) is the total outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
+It is essentially a measure of the Council's underlying need to borrow for past and present capital expenditure. - 2.2 The Council is required to pay off an element of the accumulated balance of borrowing every year through a charge to the revenue account. - 2.3 In order to ensure that over the medium-term debt will only be for a capital purpose, the Council needs to ensure that debt does not, except in the short term, exceed the total of the Capital Financing requirement (CFR) in 2020/21 plus the estimates of any additional CFR for 2021/22 and the following two financial years.
+This allows some flexibility for limited early borrowing for future years but ensures that borrowing is not undertaken for revenue purposes.